GlenKPeterson/Paguro/README.md

 Implemented filter() on Sequence.

 #To Do
- - Have an Ordered version of Transform as well as the (default) unreliable order.
-Only the ordered version can be used for implementing things like equals() and hashCode()
+ - Update JavaDoc, esp.
+Im vs. Unmod
+ - Update learnFPJava project
  - Bring unit test coverage back above 80%, or 85% if sensible.
 This basically means to add any and all practical tests for PersistentHashMap, then remove unused code.
- - Update JavaDoc, esp.
-Im vs. Unmod
  - ?Add `Either` (I have a working implementation) - it's like `Or` without the attitude.?
  - ?Make visio drawig of interface diagram?
- - Update learnFPJava project
+ - Have an Ordered version of Transform as well as the (default) unreliable order.
+Only the ordered version can be used for implementing things like equals() and hashCode()
+ - Bring back the pointer-arithmetic version of drop()
  - Add a [Persistent RRB Tree](http://infoscience.epfl.ch/record/169879/files/RMTrees.pdf) and compare its performance to the PersistentVector.

 #Additional experimental features: